ml-archive/filepicker/README.md

 # FilePicker

-**FilePicker** Is an Android library that will get the Uri you need.
-It even has some Uri helper methods!

 ## Download
 Gradle:
 ```
 dependencies {
     compile 'dk.nodes.filepicker:filepicker:1.2'
 }
 ```

+## Wait, what is this?

+**FilePicker** Is an Android library that will get the Uri you need.
+It even has some Uri helper methods!

 ## How is that even possible?